 3. The Blue Mountains Botanic Garden—Mount Tomah, Bells

-The Blue Mountains Botanic Garden is located 2 hours drive from the Sydney CBD in the World Heritage Listed Blue Mountains.
+The Blue Mountains Botanic Garden is located a 2-hours drive from the Sydney CBD in the World Heritage Listed Blue Mountains.
 Without a doubt I am biased when it comes to this location - I adore the Mount Tomah Botanical Gardens.
 Set along the Bells Line of Road, this is an area of the Blue Mountains that is not part of the usual tourist circuit.
-In fact, it is a little known feature of the Blue Mountains to Sydney-siders and tourists alike.
-The introduced plants of the garden aside, it's breathtaking alpine location is half the beauty of these gardens.
+In fact, it is a little-known feature of the Blue Mountains to Sydney-siders and tourists alike.
+The introduced plants of the garden aside, its breathtaking alpine location is half the beauty of these gardens.

 Opening Hours: 9 am - 5.30 pm Monday - Friday, 9.30 am - 5.30 pm Weekends and Public Holidays - except for Christmas Day

 Location: Bells Line of Road, NSW 2758, Australia

 How to Get There: Drive directly to the gardens

 Entry Fee: Free

 Sydney's Botanic Gardens—A Place to See The Wollemi Pine